Majaz Lakhnawi: Death

 Majaz's grave at Nishatganj Graveyard in Lucknow.

 Majaz died on 5 December 1955, while the first Students' Urdu Convention was underway in Lucknow.
 His condolence meeting was held on 7 December 1955 in the Rifah-e-Aam Hall and was attended by poets and writers from all over India.

-Due to his heavy drinking, he had a tragic death.
+Due to his heavy drinking over a failed love life, he had a tragic death.
 On the night of his death, according to a newspaper, "Majaz's friends took him to a tavern in Lalbagh where they all drank on the rooftop.
 One by one they all left leaving Majaz alone in the cold winter night.
 The next morning he was rushed to the hospital where doctors diagnosed a brain hemorrhage and pneumonia".
 Majaz died that night.